Taking a road trip is one of the best ways to see America without worrying about getting on a plane.

 This includes bringing a bathing suit if you think you might be stopping at hotels with pools, even if you don’t plan on swimming at your destination.

-You can definitely stop for food along the way, but I would also recommend to pack food in advance for your road trip in these awesome bento snack boxes.
+You can definitely stop for food along the way, but if you want to bring down the cost of a road trip, I would also recommend to pack food in advance for your road trip in these awesome bento snack boxes.

 Inevitably, not everyone will be hungry at the same time, and you might find that someone is hungry right after you’ve stopped or they were asleep during the fast food trip or you just go for miles without finding anywhere to stop.